 You can also quickly research other local businesses to link to for resources within your content to build trust with your local audiences.
 That said, maintain a friendly presence in your local communities by encouraging location managers to participate in local events to trigger brand awareness for searches later.

-Why it’s a challenge: Franchises have a unique competitor set in that while you compete with other local businesses and large brands, you might also compete with your own locations.
+Franchises have a unique competitor set in that while you compete with other local businesses and large brands, you might also compete with your own locations.
 For example, you might have two locations down the block from each other that own two completely different territories but could be competing for the same customers.
 One major hurdle every franchise must jump over is how to run marketing at each location without stepping on one another’s toes—all while stepping on the competition’s toes!

 How to approach it: We can’t stress enough how important geo-targeting is to your multi-location or franchise marketing.
 Geo-targeting is a way to ensure that one location’s marketing collateral doesn’t slip onto the screens of consumers in another location’s territory.
 When you run ad campaigns with geotargeting you’re maximizing the overall growth of your business by handing out a fair, even slice of the cake (or in this case, audience) to each store.

 As for standing out from the competition, geotargeting can also help here if you want to identify and target their locations too.
-Otherwise, bidding on competitor’s branded keywords will help to ensure your brand shows when folks are looking for your competition.
+Otherwise, bidding on competitors’ branded keywords will help to ensure your brand shows when folks are looking for your competition.
 That way you can sweep the competition’s customers away and bring them to your locations.

-Why it’s a challenge: Let’s get this straight: your business has multiple locations, offering multiple products or services, overseen by multiple managers, marketing to multiple different audiences, through multiple different channels.
+Let’s get this straight: your business has multiple locations, offering multiple products or services, overseen by multiple managers, marketing to multiple different audiences, through multiple different channels.
 What a handful!

 You don’t have time to loop in hundreds of data points into one performance tracking sheet.
 You need some way to ensure that all your franchise marketing efforts maintain a growth track with proven KPIs.

-Why it’s a challenge: You and your franchisees are busy running a national brand at the local level—you all don’t have time for in-person pieces of training on all your marketing technology and best practices!
+You and your franchisees are busy running a national brand at the local level—you all don’t have time for in-person pieces of training on all your marketing technology and best practices!
 Never mind the fact that gathering the resources to help location owners understand your brand’s marketing plan is a feat in and of itself.

 How to approach it: Have fun with it and get creative with your training!
 You can hold training online after hours to make it easy for all your branch managers to attend.

 Another way to make marketing education more accessible across locations is to create various training materials.
-For example, you can shoot or share quick “how to” YouTube videos for visual learners.
+For example, you can shoot or share quick “how-to” YouTube videos for visual learners.
 For busy location owners short on time, you can write and email training articles that they can read in bits throughout the day.

 The more training material, the better.
 If your schedule is so jam-packed you can’t even begin to think about running training or creating training materials, leveraging a marketing partner to facilitate training for you is another great option.

-10. Managing multiple marketing partners
+10. Communicate with your marketing partners

-Why it’s a challenge: You may have one agency helping with social that has a totally different approach than your in-house team managing paid search.
+You may have one agency helping with social that has a totally different approach than your in-house team managing paid search.
 Or each location might be working with their own team or consultant.
 How do you keep multiple teams and marketing partners aligned?

 How to approach it: If you’re struggling to keep track of all your marketing solutions, then it may be worth it to find a marketing partner that can bundle all your needs into one.
-When you leverage a marketing partner that can house all your channels and reporting under one roof it’s easier to maintain consistency and performance tracking.
+When you leverage a marketing partner that can house all your channels and reports under one roof it’s easier to maintain consistency and performance tracking.

 In the meantime, though, communication is key!
 Be sure to hold regular meetings with your in-house team, your location managers, and your agencies to maintain consistent cohesion across channels.